24 October 2018

 “This investment will allow our high performance athletes to achieve their dreams by competing against the world’s best,” Senator McKenzie said.

-“The AIS, on behalf of the Liberal National Government, already distributes about $100 million annually in direct grants to high performance sports.
+“The AIS, on behalf of the Australian Government, already distributes about $100 million annually in direct grants to high performance sports.
 This additional investment is about giving the AIS and Australian sport an overall boost that will have broad and lasting impact.

 “High performance athletes are role models for our younger athletes and their success encourages more Australian kids to participate in sport.”